c-layer/contracts/tutorials/12-AdvancedSale.md

 ##### 3- We love it when a plan comes together

 We also need to schedule the plan.
-This is how to do it.
+This is how to do it by using `Date().getTime()` which returns the current timestamp in milliseconds.

 ```javascript
    DAY_IN_SEC = 24*3600